Cuthbert and Williams given World Cup audition

 Basham, 23, failed his head injury assessment (HIA) on the day with Gatland suggesting in a newspaper column the process had been affected because there was a television on in the same room.

-The WRU say Basham is fit to play because he was not a confirmed concussion following completion of all three stages of the HIA protocol.
+The WRU say Basham is fit to play because no concussion was confirmed following completion of all three stages of World Rugby's HIA protocol.

-Opsreys flanker Morgan will now be the favourite to captain Wales in the World Cup after leading the side in the 20-9 victory over England in Cardiff.
+Ospreys flanker Morgan will now be the favourite to captain Wales in the World Cup after leading the side in the 20-9 victory over England two weeks ago.

-Dragons lock Ben Carter will partner Will Rowlands, who will win his 25th cap to secure his eligibility for Wales when he joins Racing 92 from Dragons for the 2023-24 season.
+Dragons lock Ben Carter partners his former clubmate Will Rowlands, who will win his 25th cap to secure his future eligibility for Wales when he joins Racing 92 next season.

-Those playing club rugby outside of Wales are now required to have 25 caps to represent their country after the number was dropped from 60 in February 2023.
+Those playing club rugby outside of Wales are now required to have 25 caps to represent their country after the number was dropped from 60.

-The 25-cap rule meant centre Joe Hawkins, who joined Exeter from Ospreys, was ineligible for Wales because he only had played five internationals.
+That rule is the reason centre Joe Hawkins, who is moving to Exeter from Ospreys, is ineligible for Wales having only played five internationals.

-Rowlands was able to be available for Gatland for the summer fixtures and the World Cup because "his registration will still be held in Wales during this time."
+Rowlands was available for the summer fixtures and subsequently the World Cup because his registration will "still be held in Wales during this time".

 Gatland's message